1. Ada

 Q: How do you get rid of joint pain after COVID?

-A: To manage post-COVID joint pain, it’s recommended to rest, reduce stress, pace oneself when doing certain activities and take painkillers as directed.
+A: To manage post-COVID joint pain, it’s recommended to rest, reduce stress, pace oneself when doing certain activities, and take painkillers as directed.
 Consultation with a doctor is also recommended for further treatment options if symptoms persist.

 Q: Is it common to have joint pain after COVID?

-A: Joint pain is a common symptom experienced by some individuals after coronavirus infection.
+A: Joint pain is a common symptom experienced by some individuals after a coronavirus infection.
 Joint pain may persist for weeks or even months after the infection has cleared.
 This type of joint pain is often referred to as post-COVID-19 arthralgia.

 Q: What does COVID joint pain feel like?